The Hidden Reasons Your Gel Manicure Keeps Peeling—According to a Gel Manicure Expert in Philadelphia

 For many women, the real reason they’ve stopped getting gel manicures isn’t the application—it’s the removal.

 We understand.
-We hear the same stories time and time again:
+We hear the stories time and time again:

 "It took forever to soak off."